 Figure 10.
 The impact of DRAM bandwidth on SA performance and memory system throughput: (a) conv1 layer, (b) conv2 layer, (c) conv3 layer and (d) conv4 layer.

-In the second use case we examine the impact of the number of channels and the channel mapping on the SA performance and memory system throughput.
-We run the simulations with 1, 2 and 4 memory channels, where the 2 and 4 channels have been run in two different channel mapping options using either the least significant bits (LSB) of the memory address or the most significant bits (MSB).
-The memory system configuration assumes a DRAM bandwidth of 16 bytes per SA clock cycle, a total of four DIMMs with 8 banks per DIMM.
+In the second use case, we examine the impact of the number of channels and the channel mapping on the SA performance and memory system throughput.
+We run the simulations with one, two and four memory channels, where the two- and four-channel cases have each been run using the two different channel mapping options – using either the least significant bits (LSB) of the memory address or the most significant bits (MSB).
+The memory system configuration assumes a DRAM bandwidth of 16 bytes per SA clock cycle and a total of 4 DIMMs with 8 banks per DIMM.
 The page size is 2048 bytes, and the address mapping is row interleaving.

-Figures 11 a-d summarize simulation results for all the convolution layers in Table 2.
-It can be observed that when increasing the number of channels, the overall SA performance is improved, and the number of SA stalls is reduced.
-In addition, it can be observed that LSB channel mapping achieves better performance than the MSB channel mapping for all convolution layers.
-This can be explained by the fact that when using LSB channel mapping, consecutive memory addresses are mapped to different memory channels while in MSB channel mapping they are mapped to the same channel.
-Since the SA generates consecutive memory accesses, the mapping to different channels allows serving the accesses in parallel and thereby improving overall memory throughput and SA performance.
-From the results presented in in Figures 11 a-d we can also conclude that using 4 channels with LSB mapping achieves the best performance in all convolution layer since it enables the SA to reach the maximum possible performance.
-The most noticeable speedup in the SA performance is achieved in conv1 and conv2 layers where the 4 channels with LSB mapping gain over 40% improvement in the SA performance relative to a single memory channel.
-When the number of channels is increases it does not only help to improve the SA performance, but it also increases the overall memory system.
-The total number of bytes prefetched from the system remains the same regardless to the number of channels, however as the number channels increases the overall memory access time is getting smaller and thereby the throughput is improved significantly.
+Figure 11 summarizes the simulation results for all the convolution layers in Table 2.
+It can be seen that when increasing the number of channels, the overall SA performance is improved and the number of SA stalls is reduced.
+In addition, it can be observed that LSB channel mapping achieves better performance than MSB channel mapping for all convolution layers.
+This can be explained by the fact that when using LSB channel mapping, consecutive memory addresses are mapped to different memory channels, while in MSB channel mapping they are mapped to the same channel.
+Since the SA generates consecutive memory accesses, the mapping to different channels allows serving the accesses in parallel and thereby improves overall memory throughput and SA performance.
+From the results presented in in Figures 11a–d we can also conclude that using four channels with LSB mapping achieves the best performance in all convolution layers, since it enables the SA to reach the maximum possible performance.
+The most noticeable speedup in the SA performance is achieved in the conv1 and conv2 layers, where the four channels with LSB mapping scenario gains over 40% improvement in SA performance relative to a single memory channel.
+When the number of channels increases, this not only helps improve the SA performance, but it also increases the overall memory system performance.
+The total number of bytes prefetched from the system remains the same regardless of the number of channels; however, as the number of channels increases, the overall memory access time gets smaller, and thereby the throughput is improved significantly.